0xevoid/Exorde/README.md

 |----------|---------------------|
 |Operating system|Ubuntu 18.04 or higher|

-# -BECAUSE I USED DOCKER TO RUN IT ME!!
+# - BECAUSE I USED DOCKER TO RUN IT ME!!
 ```
 sudo apt-get update
 sudo apt-get install \